agentzh2m/tothepast_cardgame_frontend/README.md

 # tothepast_frontend

 * Nattakarn Klongyut u5780130
-* Worapol Boontanonda 5780431
+* Worapol Boontanonda u5780431

-> UML diagram --> UML.png
+## testing tip
+* download chrome extension called 'SessionBox' to be able to open new session in new tab

 ## Build Setup